-This tomato sauce is a variation of ajika, or adjika – a hot, spicy but subtly flavored dip often used to flavor food and originating out of north Caucasus.
+This tomato sauce is a variation of ajika (adjika, adzhika) – a hot, spicy but subtly flavored dip often used to flavor food and originating in north Caucasus.
 There are dozens or even hundreds of recipes of ajika, ranging from super hot to fairly mild.
-This recipe, graciously passed down to me by my father-in-law, is on the milder side, but can be made fairly spicy simply by adding an extra one or two chili peppers.
+This recipe, graciously passed down to me by my father-in-law, is on the milder side, but can be made fairly spicy by simply adding an extra chili pepper.

-This tomato garlic sauce keeps quite well in a refrigerator, up to two week or even longer.
+This ajika keeps quite well in a refrigerator, up to two weeks or even longer.
 If you intend to keep it longer, make it thicker by removing more water and add a little more salt.
 Less water and more salt equals better protection against spoilage.

-- 2 red chili peppers (plus more for more spiciness)
+- 2 red hot chili peppers (plus more for more spiciness)

 - Prepare your tomatoes and peppers by washing them, removing stems, and removing seeds and membrane from the peppers.
 Cut tomatoes into quarters.
 Peel the garlic.